Nagul04/Digital-Nurture-Assignments/Week1/Financial Forcasting/README.md

 Displays the future value for each year based on the initial amount and growth rate.

 ## Time Complexity

-- Recursive forecast: O(n)
+- Recursive Function Time Complexity: O(n)
-- Efficient and easy to understand recursion for simple annual projection
+- Each call depends on the result of the previous year, leading to linear depth of recursion.

+## Optimization

+- Since the computation is linear and does not overlap like Fibonacci, memoization is not required.
+- Tail recursion optimization is possible in some JVMs, but this example is efficient as is.